 Workshop prices are per person; price with hotel is based on double occupancy (2 nights).
-For a single room, add $575 in 2015 and $590 in 2016.
+For a single room, add $590.
 All workshop costs include a farewell dinner.

 Airfare from/to your home city is not included in the workshop cost.